There are many pointless gender-specific products out there, but vitamins indeed aren't one of them.

 - Men should not take women's vitamins as both genders have different mineral needs.

-- It's essential for men to take vitamins meant for them as they contain essential antioxidants meant to support their prostate health.
+- Men need to take vitamins meant for them as they contain essential antioxidants to support their prostate health.

 Can Men Take Women’s Vitamins?